ebouteillon/freesound-audio-tagging-2019/README.md

 - [Training VGG16 model](code/training-vgg16.ipynb)
 - [Inference kernel](code/inference-kernel.ipynb)

-You can also find resulting weights of CNN-model-1 and VGG-16 training in [weights directory](weights).
-Note [git-lfs](https://git-lfs.github.com/) might be required to download them using git.
+You can also find resulting weights of CNN-model-1 and VGG-16 training in [a public kaggle dataset](https://www.kaggle.com/ebouteillon/freesoundaudiotagging2019ebouteillonsolution).
+Note I am no longer using [git-lfs](https://git-lfs.github.com/) to store weights due to quota issues.

 ## Installation